 We know the distance to work, school and other activities can be a major factor in whether or not people choose active transportation.
-E-bikes are increasing in popularity, partly because the extra battery-powered boost can help you go further.
+E-bikes are increasing in popularity because they provide greater speed, convenience and accessibility than non-assisted pedal bicycles.

 Active Transportation Design Guide

 In 2019, we released the BC Active Transportation Design Guide to help all levels of government use best practices when designing and building active transportation infrastructure; take, for example, installing a separated, protected bike lane rather than marking a lane with a painted line, if possible.